suhasHere/moq-drafts/moq-catalog/draft-nandakumar-moq-catalog.md

 Tracks can express dependency on other tracks via relations property.
 Following relation types are defined in this document.

-* time-aligned: Indicates set of tracks that share the same time offset when producing the media as well as considered as having same time offset when consuming the media.
+* simulcast: Indicates set of tracks that share the same time offset when producing the media as well as considered as having same time offset when consuming the media.
 Typical example would be simulcasting a camera capture across multiple encoding qualities.

-* lip-sync: Indicates a synchronized playout of the media from the tracks identified.
+* time-aligned: Indicates a synchronized playout of the media from the tracks identified.
 Example audio and video media synced for playout in a conference setting.